Show your Hokie pride by giving back

 The College of Natural Resources and Environment prepares graduates who have the knowledge and skills to make a difference and the passion to want to.
 If you’re interested in sharing your expertise with current students, check out the options below.

 The college’s Leadership Institute allows a select group of students to focus on what makes them tick as leaders and learn from those who have already risen to the top.
-The group visits Richmond and Washington, D.C., each year during winter break, so consider hosting these students at your workplace or look for other ways to get involved with the program.
+The group visits Washington, D.C., and select cities in Virginia each year during winter break, so consider hosting these students at your workplace or look for other ways to get involved with the program.

 A variety of speaking opportunities pop up throughout the year and can range from championing diversity and inclusion efforts to highlighting a particular research area.
-If you have a specific area of expertise and would be able to come to campus, let us know.
+If you have a specific area of expertise and would be able to come to campus or participate in a Zoom session, let us know.

-If you have questions or are interested, email CNRE Alumi.
+If you have questions or are interested, email CNRE Alumni.

 You can make a difference today by giving to the CNRE Annual Fund in order to support experiential learning, scholarships, and research.
 All of these efforts make an incredible impact on our students’ lives.

 If you want to learn more about how you can impact and be a part of the great work that is happening in CNRE, get in touch with Tara Nepper, director of alumni relations.
 Tara can help you get connected with the right people in the college or the Virginia Tech Alumni Association.
 We hope you will take part in ongoing activities or share an idea for a new initiative that suits your talents and interests!

 Contact Tara Nepper at firstname.lastname@example.org or 540‑231‑5484.